There are many backings sold today for use in machine embroidery to stabilize

 To decide which backing to use, you need to evaluate the following:

-After using the various stabilizers, you willl have a better idea, based on fabric type, which stabilizer to use or at least give you a starting point when selecting the best stabilizer for a project.
+After using the various stabilizers, you will have a better idea, based on fabric type, which embroidery stabilizer to use.
+This will, at least, give you a starting point when selecting the best stabilizer for a project.

 To see our Embroidery Thread go to Embroidery Thread